KripsMansi/Documents/display-woocommerce-products-as-posts-in-facebook.md

-# Integrating Facebook and WooCommerce
+# Integrating Facebook and WooCommerce : Publish Woocommerce Product in Facebook Page as post

 This guide outlines the step-by-step process of integrating Facebook and WooCommerce for seamless management of your online store and social media presence.